Wednesday, October 30, 2024

 And Covid may not have been the first opportunity to collect DNA samples.
 Any patient's blood work, from any laboratory, may have been available to the FBI for years.
 Certainly since DNA sequencing became widely available.
 Same is true for many forms of medical waste.
 Finally, is it really inconceivable that the FBI has backdoors into 23andMe and Ancestry.com and other DNA ancestral testing firms?

 It really comes down to this.
-How much can we trust the government, particularly our intelligence agencies?
-And how nefarious do we think they could be?
+How much can we trust the government, particularly the intelligence agencies?
+Note, I no longer refer to our government or our intelligence agencies.
+I'm not sure when it changed, but they are definitely no longer ours.
+In any case, how nefarious do we think they could be?

 Nothing would surprise me.